deB4SH/YART/README.md

 ---

+# Nice To Know Features

+YART supports dynamic templating.
+This means it is capable of copying a directory multiple times according to your configuration and templates the files within from this directory.
+This comes in handy if you are provisioning a service catalog for multiple clusters and need to copy the same values.yaml multiple times with only smaller changes to the configuration.

+An example for this feature is available within testcase [Complex Subschema](https://github.com/deB4SH/YART/tree/main/src/test/resources/test_cases/05_complex_subschema).
+The base [schema](https://github.com/deB4SH/YART/blob/main/src/test/resources/test_cases/05_complex_subschema/schema/schema.json) builds and array of clusters defined within the [cluster schema](https://github.com/deB4SH/YART/blob/main/src/test/resources/test_cases/05_complex_subschema/schema/clusterConfiguration/configuration.schema.json).
+It provides a [name](https://github.com/deB4SH/YART/blob/main/src/test/resources/test_cases/05_complex_subschema/schema/clusterConfiguration/configuration.schema.json#L7) which is reference within the templating phase.
+A similiar structure is build up within the template directory and a [special directory](https://github.com/deB4SH/YART/tree/main/src/test/resources/test_cases/05_complex_subschema/template/clusters) `name` is created starting with a `$` as marker.

+This specific directory get copied the amount of clusters you may have defined in your [config.yaml](https://github.com/deB4SH/YART/blob/main/src/test/resources/test_cases/05_complex_subschema/config/config.yaml).
+The resulting should look like the [expected output](https://github.com/deB4SH/YART/tree/main/src/test/resources/test_cases/05_complex_subschema/expected/clusters) found inside the test ressources.

+---

 # Extendability

 From time to time it is required to extend jinja a bit and therefore YART provides a `ExtensionProvider` to help you with embedding your own functionality.